original title: a common term in Ophthalmology (essential for entry to Ophthalmology)

 27. Clinical manifestations of retinal vein occlusion:

 patients are in all age groups. manyIt was monocular, and the visual acuity decreased in varying degrees.
 The fundus is characterized by tortuous expansion of retinal vein in each quadrant, and intraretinal hemorrhage is flame like and distributed along retinal vein.
 Optic disc and retinal edema, especially in the macular area, for a long time, most of them form macular cystic edema.
-According to the clinical manifestation and prognosis, it can be divided into non ischemic type and ischemic type
+According to the clinical manifestation and prognosis, it can be divided into non ischemic type and ischemic typeand

 .
 28. Retinal detachment refers to the separation of retinal neuroepithelium and pigment epithelium.
 According to the causes of the disease, it can be divided into three types